salahineo/DevPoint/README.md

 ### Goal

 This project is the 4<sup>th</sup> challenge to me.
-I coded this project to practice on my knowledge of HTML, CSS, and Bootstrap in real project
+I coded this project to practice on my knowledge of HTML, CSS, JavaScript, and Bootstrap in real project

 ### New Techniques